tvcutsem/harmony-reflect/doc/handler_api.md

 ## getOwnPropertyDescriptor(target, name)

-Queries the proxy object for an own property descriptor.
+Called when the proxy object is queried for an own property descriptor.
 This trap should return either a property descriptor object or `undefined`.

 `target` is the proxy's target object, `name` is a string.

 This trap intercepts the following operations:

-  *  Object.getOwnPropertyDescriptor(proxy, name)
+  *  `Object.getOwnPropertyDescriptor(proxy, name)`
-  *  Reflect.getOwnPropertyDescriptor(proxy, name)
+  *  `Reflect.getOwnPropertyDescriptor(proxy, name)`

 The proxy throws a TypeError if: